stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Operations for transferring bytes of data

-Many of the instructions in your programs will be for shuffling data around from main memory to the registers, between registers, and from the registers back to main memory.
+Many of the instructions in your programs will be for shuffling data around from the system RAM to the registers, between registers, and from the registers back to the system RAM.
 This is because very few operations directly mutate data in memory.
 You need to instead load a value into a register, operate on it, and then store the result somewhere.

 The following diagram shows the supported transfers: